Skip to main content

 Workout

-Workout 2 HIIT (Strength endurance)
+Workout 2 HIIT (Strength Endurance)

-This HIIT strength endurance workout (Work: 35 sec | Rest: 25 sec | 3 Rounds) is designed to build muscular stamina and power while improving cardiovascular fitness through challenging bodyweight and resistance movements.
-Unlike pure cardio HIIT that focuses only on heart rate, this routine emphasizes strength under fatigue: training your muscles to maintain power and form even when tired, which builds both endurance and functional strength for everyday activities.
+This HIIT strength endurance workout (Work: 35 sec | Rest: 25 sec | 3 rounds) is designed to build muscular endurance and strength, while improving cardiovascular fitness through challenging bodyweight and resistance exercises.
+Unlike pure cardio HIIT, which focuses exclusively on heart rate, this routine emphasizes strength under fatigue: training your muscles to maintain power and form, even when fatigued, which builds both endurance and functional strength for daily activities.

 Workout